5 PNC Park Tips For Newbies

 There is a “scalp-free zone” at PNC Park, but I’ve never seen anyone selling tickets there, so you would probably have to patronize the legitimate scalpers (joke) if you are out of luck at the box office.

-The people in the outfield seats miss this…
+The people sitting in the outfield miss this.

 Visiting PNC Park, Tip #2: Stay in the infield.
 The outfield seats are OK at PNC; there’s a nice view of the river and bridges if you turn your head, and it’s close to Manny’s and other cool eats.